dfbarrero/aiCourse/assignments/planning/r2p2-pddl.md

 5. The action to take a picture should be named "take_picture" action and store a picture in  the "logs/" Folder.

-6. Revise that your "move" action as follows:
+6. Revise your "move" action as follows:

    (:action move